Google Translate Disclaimer

 Naloxone is also available for purchase at pharmacies across Saskatchewan.
 The Pharmacy Association of Saskatchewan has a list of pharmacies that carry naloxone.

-The federal Good Samaritan Drug Overdose Act (effective May 4, 2017) provides some legal protection for individuals who seek emergency help during an overdose, or who witness an overdose.
-It’s vital that even if naloxone is used, seek immediate medical attention by calling 911.
+The federal Good Samaritan Drug Overdose Act provides legal protection for individuals who seek emergency help during an overdose, or who witness an overdose.

 When someone has an opioid dependency, they feel that they need the drug and it can become very hard to quit.
 When they stop using the drug, it can cause them to feel pain, anxiety or crave more opioids.
 They might feel shaky, weak, and nauseous; have fever, chills, muscle aches or bone pain; and experience changes to bowel function, sleeplessness, sweating, irritability and vomiting.

 There are a variety of treatment options for people with opioid dependence.
-Opioid Substitution Therapy (OST) provides treatment for individuals with opioid dependence.
-The Opioid Substitution Therapy guidelines describe the role, services and skills required of addiction counsellors in OST.
+Opioid Agonist Therapy (OAT) provides treatment for individuals with opioid dependence.
+The Opioid Agonist Therapy guidelines describe the role, services and skills required of addiction counsellors in OAT.

 For more information, and to get help:

-Harm Reduction Programs are part of a comprehensive public health disease prevention strategy to reduce the spread of HIV, HCV, and other sexually transmitted and blood-borne infections.
+Getting tested is part of a comprehensive public health infection prevention strategy to reduce the spread of HIV, HCV, and other sexually transmitted and blood-borne infections.

 In November 2018, the Government of Saskatchewan signed a bilateral agreement under the Government of Canada's Emergency Treatment Fund.